Joe Long: Later career

 After leaving the group, Long formed the rock 'n roll group LaBracio and later the jazz band Jersey Bounce.
 In a 2007 interview, Long stated "I still play an occasional gig.
-And, I have done a few recording sessions with Tommy (DeVito).
+And, I have done a few recording sessions with Tommy.
 For the most part, though, I am retired."
+He was portrayed, mainly as a background character, in Jersey Boys; Long admitted he liked the play, but that it was only accurate with regard to character personalities and not with chronology, and that he was not fond of the film adaptation.
+For the last several years of his life, he came out of retirement to serve as music director and occasional on-stage member of the Jersey Four, a Four Seasons tribute band.
+Upon his death, Polci replaced Long in the Jersey Four.